tenKinetic/Audials/README.md

 The dials will scale to fill their container which should have the class *tk-audial*.

-You can use the ES6 version from the *build* folder or the ES5 version from the *es5* folder.
+~~You can use the ES6 version from the *build* folder or the ES5 version from the *build/es5* folder.~~ Currently only the ES5 version is published.

 ## Options